-National Log1 Contest: The Log1 Contest allows a school to compete against schools from all around the country and the world while staying at their own school.
+National Log1 Contest: The Log1 Contest enables schools to compete against others nationwide and worldwide, all from the comfort of their own campus.
 Students compete solely against other students who have taken similar math courses.

 In general, the questions on the tests will be of different difficulty levels.
 While most students will be able to answer some of the questions, the tests will also include questions that only the most skilled pupils will be able to answer.
 These contests have questions designed to identify the best students.

 Mathematical Minutes Video Contest: Members are asked to submit educational and entertaining videos for the Mathematical Minutes Video Contest.
 Members of the chapter choose a math topic and create a two- to five-minute video that is both entertaining and informative.

 Schools may submit a maximum of three videos.
 Only the best entry from each school is eligible for a reward.
 The award money can be given to either the chapter or the students.
 To verify that they have watched the film and approved the content, the chapter sponsor must sign all submissions.
 Only videos with G-rated content will be approved.